 5. Ulcerative Colitis

 Reducing stress and increasing intentional moments of relaxation are other key aspects of what you can personally do to improve your ulcerative colitis symptoms.
-Stress is known to cause ulcerative colitis flareups so make sure you are practicing natural stress reducing techniques on a regular basis.
+Stress is known to cause ulcerative colitis flare-ups so make sure you practice natural stress-reducing techniques on a regular basis.

-Seek emergency medical care for blood in stool if you also have any of these additional symptoms:
+Find a doctor right away or visit the emergency room if you also have any of these additional symptoms: